pousse-cafe/pousse-cafe.github.io/documentation.md

 Overriding the `runtimeBuilder` method enables the configuration of test runtime.

-``submitCommand`` directly submits the given command into the runtime for handling. `PousseCafeTest` also defines `issue` method for direct issuance of domain events.
+``submitCommand`` directly submits the given command into the runtime for handling. `PousseCafeTest` also defines the `issue` method for direct issuance of domain events.

-`orderRepository` is automatically set by `PousseCafeTest` which tells the runtime to inject domain components in the test case instance.
+`orderRepository` is automatically injected by `PousseCafeTest`'s runtime.

+The scope of Pousse-Café tests is rather broad: it may span several aggregates and imply many events.
+Therefore, Pousse-Café tests should be considered as "functional integration tests" in the sense that they are already harder to maintain and are slower than regular unit tests.
+Nonetheless, they enable to test eventual consistency following the consumption of a given command or event by the runtime, which is useful, particularly if that information is reported.

 ### Initial state